SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 - The French
 	- Did better with raison de etat — had the ability to put traditional ideas aside and instead focus on policy making.
 "Though privately religious, Richlieu viewed his duties as minister in entirely secular terms. ...
 'The state has no immortality, its salvation is now or never.'
 In other words, states do not receive credit in any world for doing what is right; they are only rewarded for being strong enough to do what is necessary."
 - Ming
-	- Tried to assert control — “Northwestern Foreigners are recalcitrant and their greed knows no bounds. […] I do not think our present trade with them will ensure us a century of peace.
+	- Tried to assert control — “Northwestern Foreigners are recalcitrant and their greed knows no bounds.
+I do not think our present trade with them will ensure us a century of peace."

 ## Claim Synthesis
 ### Development phase – How and So-What